amazon-science/sentence-representations/README.md

 - PairSupCon  [Pairwise Supervised Contrastive Learning of Sentence Representations (EMNLP 2021)](https://aclanthology.org/2021.emnlp-main.467/)

 - SCCL [Supporting Clustering with Contrastive Learning (NAACL 2021)](https://aclanthology.org/2021.naacl-main.427.pdf).
 (A contrastive learning supported text clustering approach, which can be leveraged for learning both dense and categorical representations.
 Checkout our implementation [here](https://github.com/amazon-research/sccl))

+Our checkpoints can be loaded from [HuggingFace Model Hub.](https://huggingface.co/aws-ai)